Introduction¶

 ntpd¶

-If you are using ntpd for time synchronisation, you need to have
+If you are using ntpd for time synchronization, you need to have

 the following lines in your /etc/ntp.conf